Budget Mexico Guide: Chiapas

 Yaxkin Hostel: I was initially drawn to this hostel due to its huge and bountiful garden.
 And it did not disappoint.
 All the rooms are semi-secluded in the epic garden and are huge.
 The kitchen is large and in a communal area making it easy to make friends, and you can BYO drink anywhere you like.
-There’s also yoga classes on site and free Internet #winning.
+There are also yoga classes on site and free Internet #winning.
 Basic dorms are 135 pesos per night.

 How to Get to and From Palenque

 Getting around Palenque is easy.
 There are a series of stops in the centre going to all the different tourist destinations and the trips are cheap.
 Ask your hotel for a map.

 Palenque to Cancun / Isla Holbox: Where Palenque is located, I thought getting to Isla Holbox or Chichen Itza from Palenque would be easy, but it’s not.
 You have to divert back to Cancun first which adds on a little bit of extra time.
 There is an overnight ADO bus to Cancun that costs 250 pesos.